kpasad/Behaviour-cloning/README.md

 ## Preprocessing
 1. Images were centered (zero mean)
-2. Original images sized 160x320 were cropped to 70x280
+2. Original images sized 160x320 were cropped to 90x320
-Both preprocessing steps were implemented in keras
+Both preprocessing steps were implemented in keras using Lamda layer followed by cropping layer

 ## Data generation
 1. The images from simulator are stored on the hard drive.
 Loading all of them is not possible due to memory constraints.
 So a genertor function is utilised.
 See code for more details